-If you've already hit up Dubai’s theme parks, wandered around the Al Fahidi district and checked out the view from the Burj Khalifa, how about exploring some of the neighboring emirates?
-You’ll find everything from mosques and museums to mountain bike trails and ziplines within day trip distance of Dubai.
+If you've already tackled the best things to do in Dubai, how about exploring some of the neighboring emirates?
+You’ll find everything from mosques and museums to mountain bike trails and ziplines within day-trip distance.

 Here are the best places to discover from Dubai in a day.